 With flat roads, country lanes and rolling hills, West Sussex is a great place to get out on a bike.
-Whether you’re only just discovering the thrills of on-road cycling or simply don’t know where to begin, we’ve put a beginner’s guide together with the help of our friends at Stan’s Bike Shack.
+Whether you’re only just discovering the thrills of on-road cycling or simply don’t know where to begin, we’ve put a beginner’s guide.

 If you’re looking to start out, the first thing you will need to invest in is, of course, a road bike.
 A common misconception here is that you need to spend a lot for a good bike, but you can find a good-quality, serviceable bike for much less than you think.
-Your local bike shop and some of the main high-street providers are very experienced and able to advise on a good bike to get started, and you can also find mechanics at places like Stan’s that will help you get fitted out and set up.
+Your local bike shop and some of the main high-street providers are very experienced and able to advise on a good bike to get started, and help you get fitted out and set up.

 Before you can think about heading out on the road, you need to make sure you have the right kit.
 It’s of the upmost importance to ensure you have a helmet and wear it properly – by this we mean keeping yourself properly strapped in so that it doesn’t slip to the side.
-The team at Stan’s suggest buying the best you can afford because, at the end of the day, this is your head we’re talking about.
+Buy the best you can afford because, at the end of the day, this is your head we’re talking about.

 Next, there are some essential bits of equipment to ensure safe and comfortable rides.
 Lights are a must, even in daylight.
 These are inexpensive to buy, but it’s good to try and get hold of ones that can be charged with a USB port so you won’t need to carry batteries.
 These are ideal for the basics, but if you intend to cycle on the road at night-time, you might want to invest in some stronger lights that can throw beams onto the road.
 You’ll also need to carry a spare inner tube with you in case of any flat tyres, and a small pump which you can generally fit in a pocket.
 A bike mechanic will be able to show you how to change it, and generally someone within a cycling group should know how to do this.
 You can also find excellent bike maintenance and repair resources with websites such as Made Good.